MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/whats-in-the-approval-kit/dataverse.md

 There are mainly two types of tables used in approval templates.

 - Process Definition Tables - Define the approval processes.
-This is used to look up and configures approval processes to your business needs
+These tables are used to look up and configures approval processes to your business needs
 - Version Tables - Define the versions of published processes
 - Reference Tables - Define approvers, work profile and calendar dates
 - Runtime Tables - Store the results/status of the approvals